ttkorhonen/e3pages/docs/design/2_require.md

 The reader should be aware that *require* is limited in the degree to which it can perform dependency resolution; all it can do is a simple check against existing loaded versions.
-This is why build numbers are necessary.
+This is why revision numbers are necessary.
 As an example, consider the following scenario.

 #### Example scenario